Yifat Kariv

-Yifat Kariv (יפעת קריב; born 27 November 1973) is an Israeli politician and social worker.
+Yifat Kariv (יפעת קריב; born 27 November 1973) is an Israeli therapist and social worker.
 She served as a member of the Knesset for Yesh Atid between 2013 and 2015.
+Lecturer and expert in Jewish mental health and the development of personal and community healing processes.
+Founder of "The Work of the Heart," a healing community for women based on the teachings of the Mirrors, Hasidic, and the inner workings of the Torah.

 Biography

 Born in Beersheba, Kariv attended Bar-Ilan University, where she gained bachelor's and master's degrees in social work.
 By 2013 she was employed as head of the youth department at the Ministry for the Development of the Negev and Galilee.
 She is a prominent social activist for women's rights and improvements in education.
 In 2008 she was elected to Hod HaSharon city council.

 Prior to the 2013 Knesset elections she joined the new Yesh Atid party.
 She was placed sixteenth on its list, and was elected to the Knesset as the party won 19 seats.

 She was placed sixteenth on the party's list again for the 2015 elections, but lost her seat as the party was reduced to eleven seats.